My Experience in UM's Grizzly Marching Band

 Perks of Joining Marching Band

 There are many perks to joining the UM marching band.
-The main one is a community you can rely on and have fun with before the semester starts.
-Additionally, because of the week of band camp, students get to move in early and avoid the move-in day rush.
-You also get to attend every Grizzly Football home game.
+The main one is a community you can rely on and have fun with, even before the semester starts.
+With the week-long band camp that begins a bit before classes start, first-year students can move in early and avoid the move-in day rush.

 I was lucky enough to join the UM Football Team during my freshman year to travel to Frisco, Texas, for the National Championships.
-We fundraised for the event and got to do more than perform at the football game.
+We raised funds for the event and got to do more than just perform at the football game.
 We went to the Dallas Zoo, Buc-ee’s country store, and performed at the pep rally the night before the game.
-This experience was truly a great opportunity.
+This experience was once-in-a-lifetime, and I wouldn’t have had the chance to go if I weren’t in the band.

 How to Join Marching Band

-You can find information on how to join the UM marching band here and can email the director of the UM marching band to show your interest.
-After your first application, you can sign up for the Marching Band class during registration.
-This will then be added to your schedule, and you can earn credit.
+You can find information on how to join the UM marching band here and can email the director of the UM marching band, Dr. Kevin Griggs, to show your interest.
+After your first application, you can sign up for the Marching Band class during registration, that’s right, you get credit for being in the GMB!

 Request Grizzly Marching Band Information